-DCYF identified 64 children who were placed in an ASC during the third Reporting Period.
-In 62 of the 64 cases, DCYF had an "exception" reason documented for the placement, resulting in a statewide outcome of 96.88 percent.
-This does not meet the 100 percent threshold described in Section 2.2 of the Settlement Agreement.
+DCYF identified 41 children who were placed in an ASC during the fourth Reporting Period.
+In each of the 41 placements, DCYF had an exception reason documented for the placement, resulting in a statewide outcome of 100 percent.
+This meets the 100 percent threshold described in Section 2.2 of the Settlement Agreement.

-PCG conducted a case review of the 62 placements into an ASC during the period where DCYF identified that an "exception" justifying the ASC placement was present in order to ensure such documentation was present within RICHIST.
-In each of the 62 cases, PCG found that DCYF had appropriately documented the reason for the placement; in two of those cases however, the caseworker's professional judgment was cited as underlying the ASC placement.
-The Data Validator did not review the documentation supporting that exercise of professional judgment, however.
+PCG conducted a review of the 41 children who had placements into an ASC during the period where DCYF identified that an exception justifying the ASC placement was present in order to verify that such documentation was present within RICHIST.
+In each of the 41 placements, PCG found that DCYF had appropriately documented the reason for the placement; in four of those placements, however, the caseworker's professional judgment was cited as underlying the ASC placement.
+The Data Validator did not review the documentation supporting that exercise of professional judgment.

-DCYF evaluated outcomes for all 64 ASC placements occurring statewide during the third Reporting Period, and the statistical validity of those results did not need to be calculated.
-Similarly, since PCG reviewed the full universe of passing cases, the statistical validity of PCG's case review did not need to be calculated, and no further changes to the sampling or case review process is recommended.
+DCYF evaluated outcomes for all 41 ASC placements occurring statewide during the fourth Reporting Period, and the statistical validity of those results did not need to be calculated.
+Similarly, since PCG reviewed the full universe of applicable placements, the statistical validity of PCG's review did not need to be calculated, and no further changes to the sampling or review process is recommended.

-During the third Reporting Period, the size of the universe of children entering into an ASC placement with an exception reason present (62 children) was sufficiently small that PCG conducted a case review of all such cases.
-Should DCYF be required to continue assessing and reporting on its performance into the third Reporting Period, the Monitoring Team requests that the Data Validator be afforded the same opportunity as in the first two Reporting Periods - namely, to review the two cases on which the caseworker's professional judgment was noted as justifying the ASC placement
+During the fourth Reporting Period, the size of the universe of children entering into an ASC placement with an exception reason present (41 children) was sufficiently small that PCG conducted a review of all such placements.
+Should DCYF be required to continue assessing and reporting on its performance into the fourth Reporting Period, the Monitoring Team requests that the Data Validator be afforded the same opportunity as in the first two Reporting Periods - namely, to review the four placements on which the caseworker's professional judgment was noted as justifying the ASC placement